 Managing Partner, Silicon Valley & Marketing

-Keith has over 15 years experience as President and co-owner of American Executive Center prior to joining PBC, and is a highly regarded figure in the OBC industry.
+Keith has over 15 years experience as President and co-owner of American Executive Center prior to joining PBC (rebranded as Pacific Workplaces), and is a highly regarded figure in the OBC industry.
 He holds a B.S. in Finance from Santa Clara University.